wjlloyd/new_app1/readme.txt

 And an even better readme now!

-this is the weslloyd branch it is gool
+this is the weslloyd branch it is gool cool